Yarrawarrah: Sport

-Loss of Windmill and local Icon

-In the fourth quarter 2018 a local resident attached a tether the windmill at The Windmill Shopping center to prevent it squeaking as it rotated.
-In high winds this tether became entangled around the blades causing them to become twisted.
-Strong winds on the night of 13 December 2018 resulted in the windmill becoming unsafe and was removed by contractors.
-The current "comet" windmill was quickly installed.
-It stands a little shorter than the original.

 Transport

 The Princes Highway is the main road that borders Yarrawarrah, to the east.
 There were originally requests to build a wooden railway platform in 1936, but it was never built, with road access being improved, further requests to build a train station in Yarrawarrah were raised in the 1970s, however the plans never went ahead, being refused by council in 1979.
 The closest train stations are Engadine and Loftus.
-Busses also service the area, notably Transdev 991 and 993 routes.
+Buses also service the area, notably Transdev NSW 991 and 993 routes.